 A short taxi transfer will take you to the Boomerang Hotel, which is located in the Capital Valverde.

 The day begins in the capital of the island, Valverde, the only capital of the Archipelago located at 600 mt. a.s.l. and not on the coast.
 Your first walk will take you to discover the history of water on the island from the past to the future represented by the mythical sacred tree Garoé surrounded by its “pools” and by the pilot project of the hydro-wind power plant.
 A circular route with rapid changes of landscape from meadows to evergreen forests and stretches of red clays.

 12 km, 5 hours, 550 ascent/descent

 A taxi transfer will take you to the Mirador de la Peña, overlooking the majestic El Golfo natural amphitheater.
 From here the road soon runs through the highlands of the Nisdafe Plateau between volcanic cones crossing “the land that sounds”.
-The Mirador de Jinama offers a different perspective of El Golfo and from here begins the descent to Tigaday with impressive panoramic views and stretches of laurisilva, the dense real forests of the Tertiary.
+After walking a long stretch of the GR 131 Camino de La Virgen you will arrive at the forest of Fayal Brezal de La Llanía to discover it with a circular route.
+The Mirador de La Llanía offers a different perspective of El Golfo with its almost 1400 meters of altitude.

 Your walk starts today from the apartments.
 The route runs through a flat landscape and open countryside.
 This is an area famous for the production of banana, pineapple and various tropical fruits.
 The visit to the Eco Museum of Guinea and Lagartario will offer you a historical view of the island; the village is one of the three oldest on the island, turned into a museum in the 80s.
 From the Hotel Punta Grande, the smallest in the world, the path follows the wonderful cliffs of Las Puntas until you reach the natural pools of La Maceta.